 I give it out as a gift to new neighbors and co-workers.
 I eat it for breakfast, for a snack, or one of those midnight escapes to the kitchen. <— This isn’t just a thing they do in the movies right?
 We all actually wake up and sneak snacks in the dark?

-This recipe includes plenty of vanilla and also some cinnamon for that delicious classic taste!
+Flavoring – This recipe includes plenty of vanilla extract and also some cinnamon for that delicious classic taste!

-Stir the dry ingredients into the wet mixture until just combined.
-If you overmix your banana bread it’ll start to get tough and no one wants that.
+Combine: To finish making the banana bread batter you’ll stir the dry ingredients into the wet mixture until just combined.
+If you overmix the batter it’ll start to get tough and no one wants that!

 Banana bread will rise a little as it is baking.
 If it sinks after cooling, it’s no big deal, but it means that your bread likely wasn’t cooked all the way through OR you whipped in too much air when mixing.
 It’ll still be tasty.